DimitriPalmer22/Studio-Docs/Projects/Summer Project/Art/05-31 Environmental Asset Themes.md

 I was also playing around with the lighting, dithering / pixelation shader, and the fog to get a better idea of what the game would look like in a more finished state.

+I did all this on a private branch and didn't push it.
+If you want me to push it so you guys can look around for yourselves, let me know.

 ![](<../../../_Meta/Attachments/Pasted image 20250531054050.png>)

 > Medium Lighting, Fog on, Dithering + Pixelation Shader on